Toronto, New South Wales: Services

 Toronto has three public schools: Toronto High School, Toronto Primary School, and Biraban Public School.
 It also has three private schools, Charlton Christian College, St. Joseph's Primary School and Toronto Adventist Primary School.

 Toronto has a polyclinic and a private hospital.
-There is now a new healthcare centre called the Alec Rice Centre on the Boulevarde.
+There is also a multidisciplinary healthcare centre called the Alec Rice Centre on The Boulevarde.

 Toronto has an ambulance station, police station, Fire Brigade and a Court House that serve the Western Lake Macquarie area.

 Notable areas

 The Boulevarde

 Toronto has a high street called The Boulevarde.
 This road starts at the foreshore, forming a junction with Victory Parade.
 This road stretches westwards for 1.2 kilometres, and is the commercial hub for Toronto and its surrounding areas.

 The section of the road between the foreshore and Cary Street is the main retail area for Toronto.
 There are many boutique shops on this strip.

 Over the years, the streetscape has degraded and in 2013, Lake Macquarie City Council decided to start renewing the streetscape.
 This process began by cutting down the famous figs that line the street, and then replacing the walkways and planting more controllable trees.
 Work will continue into 2018.